chatwoot/docs/docs/self-hosted/configuration/features/email-channel/setup.md

 #### Sendgrid

 You can send out emails only from a verified email address in SendGrid.
 For sending emails from wildcard domain, do verification at domain level instead of individual email.

+#### Testing On Local

+You can visit http://localhost:3000/rails/conductor/action_mailbox/inbound_emails/new to send inbound mails from local to chatwoot inbox.